Klipper3d/klipper/docs/G-Codes.md

-modes, carriage 1 will then track the subsequent moves of the carriage 0 and either copy relative movements of it (in `COPY` mode) or execute them in the opposite (mirror) direction (in `MIRROR` mode). `AXIS` parameter is supported if a user defined two dual carriages with `generic_cartesian` kinematic.
-It can be omitted if the `MODE` is `PRIMARY`, in which case the command changes the mode for both axes, but it must be provided for `COPY` and `MIRROR` mode.
+modes, carriage 1 will then track the subsequent moves of the carriage 0 and either copy relative movements of it (in `COPY` mode) or execute them in the opposite (mirror) direction (in `MIRROR` mode). `AXIS` parameter is supported only if a user defined two dual carriages with `generic_cartesian` kinematic.
+In this case `AXIS` parameter can be omitted if `MODE` is `PRIMARY`, effectively changing the mode for both axes, but it must be specified for `COPY` and `MIRROR` modes.

 #### SAVE_DUAL_CARRIAGE_STATE
 `SAVE_DUAL_CARRIAGE_STATE [NAME=<state_name>]`: Save the current positions